pschaus/LINFO1121/source/part5/ex2.rst

 Exercise 5.2.1
 """"""""""""""

-In the Huffman coding compression technique, it is useful to to include in the compressed file a header containing the information necessary to decode of the file.
+In Huffman coding compression, it is necessary to include a header in the compressed file containing the information needed to decode the file.
-In your implementation, the header is probably a serialized version of the tree (result of a prefix parse) as proposed in the book.
+In your implementation, the header is likely a serialized version of the trie (the result of a preorder traversal), as proposed in the textbook.
-Do you think it would be more or less interesting from a memory point of view to store for each symbol its binary encoding rather than the serialized tree?
+Do you think it would be more or less efficient in terms of memory to store the binary encoding of each symbol directly rather than the serialized trie?

 Exercise 5.2.2
 """"""""""""""

-Can we gain even more compression ratio if we reapply Huffman's compression algorithm Huffman's compression algorithm on a file already compressed once?
+Can we achieve an even better compression ratio if we reapply Huffman's compression algorithm to a file that has already been compressed once?
 What happens in this case?
 Does this open the door to a recursive and optimal compression algorithm?